Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

 Figure~\ref{fig:track_distribution} shows the distribution of truth-level track counts per segment, confirming the qualitative expectation that multi-track segments are comparatively rare.
-Figure~\ref{fig:raw_score} illustrates the correlation between the Teacher anomaly score and the number of truth-level tracks, $N_{\mathrm{track}}$, across all evaluated sub-images.
-The observed monotonic increase in anomaly score with $N_{\mathrm{track}}$ demonstrates the network’s sensitivity to the number of distinct ionizing particles in an image.
-The p-value was obtained using the \texttt{scipy.stats.linregress} module~\cite{2020SciPy-NMeth}, which applies a Wald test with the null hypothesis that the slope is zero under a t-distribution.
+Figure~\ref{fig:raw_score} illustrates the correlation between the Teacher anomaly score and the number of truth-level tracks, $N_{\mathrm{track}}$, across all evaluated segments.
+The observed monotonic increase in the average anomaly score with $N_{\mathrm{track}}$ demonstrates the network’s sensitivity to the number of distinct ionizing particles in an input.
+To assess whether the observed increase of anomaly score with $N_{\mathrm{track}}$ is statistically distinguishable from zero, we performed a linear regression using the \texttt{scipy.stats.linregress} module~\cite{2020SciPy-NMeth}, which tests the null hypothesis of zero slope.
+The resulting $p$-value for Figure~\ref{fig:raw_score} is $1.5\times10^{-2}$.
+Owing to the large number of segments in the sample, even a small positive slope is found to be statistically significant.
+This significance should be interpreted only as evidence of a positive correlation, not as an indication that the anomaly score provides powerful discrimination between different track multiplicities.

-Figure~\ref{fig:teacher_distribution} shows the distribution of the Teacher anomaly score for two representative input image classes: empty segments containing zero truth-level tracks, and $\geq$ 5-track segments containing five or more tracks.
+Figure~\ref{fig:teacher_distribution} shows the distribution of the Teacher anomaly score for different input classes: empty segments containing zero truth-level tracks, and segments containing two, four, and six or more tracks.
 The multi-track density has been arbitrarily scaled to account for the much greater abundance of empty compared to multi-track segments.
-The empty segment distribution is sharply peaked at low anomaly scores, indicating that the autoencoder successfully reconstructs the more common topology of no or simple interactions.
+The empty segment distribution is sharply peaked at low anomaly scores, indicating that the autoencoder successfully reconstructs the more common topologies of no or simple interactions (e.g.~a through-going cosmic ray muon).
 In contrast, high-multiplicity segments exhibit a broader distribution with a long tail toward higher anomaly scores.
 This reflects the rarity of these topologies and the difficulty of the model to learn the increased complexity and variation present in multi-track topologies.
 This separation highlights the model’s capacity to act as a low-level data selector by identifying complex or anomalous activity directly from raw wire data.